Aliases for PYCR1 Gene

 GeneCards Summary for PYCR1 Gene

 PYCR1 (Pyrroline-5-Carboxylate Reductase 1) is a Protein Coding gene.
 Diseases associated with PYCR1 include Cutis Laxa, Autosomal Recessive, Type Iiib and Cutis Laxa, Autosomal Recessive, Type Iib.
-Among its related pathways are Carbon metabolism and Metabolism.
+Among its related pathways are Metabolism and Arginine and proline metabolism.
 GO annotations related to this gene include identical protein binding and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
 An important paralog of this gene is MIR6741.

 UniProtKB/Swiss-Prot for PYCR1 Gene